UK Forties oil cargoes delayed for weeks by pipeline shutdown

 “There’s no significant change,” Ineos spokesman Richard Longden said.
 “The team’s now working through the repair options.
 We’re trying to get on with that as quickly and safely as we can.”

-BP coordinates the Forties cargo-loading programme, despite no longer owning the pipeline.
-A BP spokeswoman said the company was working on the basis of Ineos’ timetable in rescheduling shipments.
+BP still coordinates the Forties cargo loading programme, despite no longer owning the pipeline.
+(Editing by Dale Hudson)

-“Our plans mirror the communications we are receiving from Ineos, so any question of timing should be directed to them,” she said.

-A second trade source also said cargo delays were around two weeks.
-A third said the two-week hold-ups suggested the pipeline could be fixed and flowing again by Dec.
-28, or there was enough crude in storage to load a few cargoes.